Seasonal · Field Guide

 The holiday drinks worth saving

-Not every drink needs a record.
-These are the ones that reward it, because you will want them again and have no easy way to find them.
+Not every drink earns one.
+These are the ones that reward it, because you'll want them again and have no easy way to find them.
+Most drink apps are built for a shop shelf, where every bottle wears a barcode.
+A ladle of someone's punch has no barcode, and it's the drink I most want to keep.

 1. The family recipe.
 The punch, the sangria, the spiced cider that only appears at one table.
 Nobody wrote it down, so someone should.